-Additional chopped or sliced almonds for garnish (optional)
+Chopped or sliced raw, unsalted almonds for garnish (optional)

-Notes: Any kind of non-dairy milk will work.
-I like to use soy milk since it is richer and creamier than rice or almond. / Make sure you get all the pits out of your dates, as they are quite hard if bitten down on. / Add fewer dates if you want the pudding to be less sweet.
+Make sure you get all the pits out of your dates, as they are quite hard if bitten down on.
+Add fewer dates if you want the pudding to be less sweet.